 Panlor DC Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / caffeine / dihydrocodeine.
-It is possible that some of the dosage forms included below may not apply to the brand name Panlor DC.
+Note: This document contains side effect information about acetaminophen / caffeine / dihydrocodeine.
+Some of the dosage forms listed on this page may not apply to the brand name Panlor DC.

 For the Consumer